Homogeneity of arithmetic quantum limits for hyperbolic $4$-manifolds: Introduction

 \subsection{Background}

-Let $Y$ be a compact Riemannian manifold, and let $\phi_j\in L^2(Y)$ be sequence of eigenfunctions of the positive Laplace--Beltrami operator $-\Delta$ with unit norm and eigenvalues $\lambda_j\to\infty$.
-Interpreting the $\phi_j$ as the stationary quantum eigenstates of a free particle moving on $Y$ naturally leads one to be interested in classifying the subsequential weak-$*$ limits $\mb$ of the sequence of measures $\mb_j$ defined by
+Let $Y$ be a compact Riemannian manifold, and let $\phi_j\in L^2(Y)$ be normalized eigenfunctions of the positive Laplace--Beltrami operator $-\Delta$ with eigenvalues $\lambda_j\to\infty$.
+Interpreting the $\phi_j$ as the stationary quantum states of a free particle moving on $Y$ naturally leads one to be interested in classifying the subsequential weak-$*$ limits $\mb$ of the measures $\mb_j$ defined by

 where $d\vol$ is the Riemannian volume on $Y$.